Lucy Celesta Stanton: Effect on LDS doctrine

-Scholars differ on exactly how much Lucy and William affected mainstream L.D.S. doctrine, but many have theorized that the behavior of Lucy and William encouraged the priesthood ban on African Americans.
+Scholars differ on exactly how much Lucy and William affected mainstream LDS Church doctrine, but many have theorized that the behavior of Lucy and William encouraged the priesthood ban on African Americans.
 In particular, his marriages to multiple white wives provoked disdain from several Latter Day Saints in Winter Quarters.
 Originally, Brigham Young assured William McCary that race was not an issue in the Church ("It's nothing to do with the blood for [from] one blood has God made all flesh, we have to repent [to] regain what we av lost — we av one of the best Elders an African in Lowell [referring to Walker Lewis]).
 Only one month after William and Lucy’s excommunication, Parly P. Pratt made the earliest known statement regarding a restriction of blacks receiving the priesthood made by a church leader.

-The Churches rhetoric towards African Americans and the priesthood would only become more antagonistic during Lucy and William’s behaviors outside Winter quarters drew more and more women away from mainstream Mormonism.
+The Church's rhetoric towards African Americans and the priesthood would only become more antagonistic during Lucy and William’s behaviors outside Winter quarters drew more and more women away from mainstream Mormonism.
 Speaking of William McCary, Pratt stated that he “was a black man that had the blood of Ham in him which lineage cursed as regards with priesthood”.
 Statements regarding Lucy Stanton specifically are unknown, but the cultural background under which Lucy and William are being written assumes a patriarchal leadership that William and lucy didn't follow to the same degree as other early Latter Day Saints.

-While historians agree that multiple factors, both political and doctrinal, contributed to the LDS Churchs’ policy towards ethnic minorities, specifically those of African descent, William McCarry is the earliest such man to be spoken out against by church leaders.
+While historians agree that multiple factors, both political and doctrinal, contributed to the LDS Church's policy towards ethnic minorities, specifically those of African descent, William McCarry is the earliest such man to be spoken out against by church leaders.
 The nature of the sexual practices William and Lucy engaged in with other church members at Winter Quarters provoked stern reaction from rank and file members of the organization, as the details of these practices were particularly forbidden by church leadership and believed to be the result of corrupted priesthood authority.
 In addition to this, because Lucy Stanton came from a particularly important and pious family in the early LDS Church, and her perceived apostate activity deeply grieved and concerned other members who feared the same fate for other own family members.

 Scholars argue that because the second restriction on blacks and priesthood was temple marriages, church leaders, particularly Brigham Young, had William and Lucy's marriage in mind when making the decision as an attempt to prevent more pious women from doing the same as Lucy Stanton and their followers.
 At the same time, White skin became synonymous with righteousness, arguably driven by Lucy and William's example.
 After Brigham Young officially instituted the temple and priesthood ban in 1847 the LDS Church generally forbade people of African descent from holding the office of the priesthood or participating in temple rituals until 1978 when the Church would formally reverse this policy.